 Surveys the experiences of African Americans, tracing this community's history from the end of Reconstruction to the present.
 Emphasis is placed on the cultural, social, economic, and political developments of African Americans during this time period.
 Meets Title V American Institutions U.S. History requirement for the associate degree.
-Same as ETHNST-117.

-HIST 120 THE ROLE OF WOMEN IN THE HISTORY OF THE UNITED STATES Units: 3.00
+HIST 120 THE ROLE OF WOMEN IN THE HISTORY OF THE UNITED STATES

-Explores the political, economic, and intellectual history of women in the development of the United States from the early Colonial Era to the present day, including their challenges and contributions.
+Explores the political, economic, and intellectual history of women in the development of the United States from Indigenous America to the present day, including their challenges and contributions.
 Meets Title V American Institutions US History requirement for the associate degree.

-HIST 120H THE ROLE OF WOMEN IN THE HISTORY OF THE UNITED STATES -HONORS
+HIST 120H THE ROLE OF WOMEN IN THE HISTORY OF THE UNITED STATES - HONORS

-Recommended Preparation: ENGL-101 or ENGL-101H Explores the political, economic, and intellectual history of women in the development of the United States from the early Colonial Era to the present day, including their challenges and contributions.
+Recommended Preparation: ENGL-101 or ENGL-101H Explores the political, economic, and intellectual history of women in the development of the United States from Indigenous America to the present day, including their challenges and contributions.
+Meets Title V American Institutions US History requirement for the associate degree.
 Additional reading, writing, and research techniques required.
 Meets Title V American Institutions US History requirement for the associate degree.